C4 Logo Return to main site

 Australian target: 95% of women with identified disease are treated

-Status: Among those with high-grade cervical disease detected in 2022, 58.0%, 84.5%, and 88.7% were treated within 8 weeks, 6 months, and 12 months, respectively (in each case representing a small decrease compared to those with high-grade cervical disease detected in 2021).
+Status: Among those with high-grade cervical disease detected in 2023, 54.6%, 82.7%, and 86.5% were treated within 8 weeks, 6 months, and 12 months, respectively (in each case representing a small decrease compared to those with high-grade cervical disease detected in 2022).
+Among Aboriginal and Torres Strait Islander women, 49.8%, 82.0% and 88.0% were recorded as having treatment within 8 weeks, 6 and 12 months respectively.

 Proportion of those with high-grade disease detected who were treated within 8 weeks, 6 months, and 12 months, by Indigenous status, socioeconomic status, remoteness area, and state and territory